 The Ohio DOT TAMP is available here.

-The Ohio DOT TAMP was published in July 2017.
+The Ohio DOT TAMP was published in June 2019.
 The plan is intended to satisfy the federal requirements, initiated by MAP-21, that all state DOTs to prepare a risk-based TAMP.
-It is organized into six sections: Background; Preparing for the Future; Asset Management Approach; The Asset Management Process; ODOT's Performance-Based Investment Plan; Summary of Planned Activities and Enhancements.
+The TAMP supports Ohio's goal of "Taking Care of What We Have" by outlining the technologies, collaborations and preservation activities undertaken by the DOT.